.png)

-For certified beginners’ class hot yoga teachers, onsite, coinciding with weeks 2&3 of the Beginners’ TT program /1200 USD
+For certified beginners’ class hot yoga teachers, onsite, WEEK OF YOUR CHOICE

 Regional Program Dates

-In addition to the Beginners’ Class Teacher Training Program, all four regions will present a two-week Teaching Upskilling Program, available to all certified beginners’ class hot yoga teachers.
+In addition to the Beginners’ Class Teacher Training Program, all 3 regions will present one week Teaching Upskilling Program, available to all certified beginners’ class hot yoga teachers.

 The Original Hot 90-minute Beginners’ Class has been a common experience of many hot yoga teachers, IYSF members, and yoga sport competition participants, around the world over many years.
 We have, therefore, decided to help protect this special therapeutic yoga practice by conducting a Yoga Sport World Teaching Upskilling Program, for certified yoga teachers, under the supervision of the IYSF President, Rajashree Choudhury.